 In addition, you can use profile view insights to track how popular your dental office is with current and potential clients.

-To check your profile insights, sign in to the same Google Account for Google Business Profile.
+To check your profile insights, sign in to the same Google Account for your Google Business Profile.

 These days having a solid online presence is not only helpful but necessary.